HopeRise/CrawlSearch/README.md

 - `cleaned_text/`: Directory containing cleaned text files extracted from HTML pages.
 - `index.json`: Generated inverted index used for search and retrieval.
 - `requirements.txt`: List of required Python packages for the project.

-To access or modify the source code, open the notebook or scripts in your preferred Python environment (e.g., Jupyter Notebook or Visual Studio Code).

 ## Bibliography